hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/predicates/4-building-the-where-clause.md

 //...
 ```

-Here we're using two helper functions.
-The `column` property in an equality expression has type `ComparisonTarget`, so
+The `column` property in an equality expression has type `ComparisonTarget`, so `visit_comparison_target` will break
-we have one helper function to break that type down into a SQL expression.
-The `value` property represents the right
+that type down into a SQL expression.

-hand side of the equality expression, and has type `ComparisonValue`, so we need a second helper function to break
+The `value` property represents the right hand side of the equality expression, and has type `ComparisonValue`,
-_that_ type down.
+`visit_comparison_value` breaks _that_ type down.

 Let's define those functions: